YorVeX/xObsAsyncImageSource/README.md

 - **Q**: Why is the plugin file so big compared to other plugins for the little bit it does, will this cause issues?
   - **A**: Unlike other plugins it's not written directly in C++ but in C# using .NET 7 and NativeAOT (for more details read on in the section for developers).
 This produces some overhead in the actual plugin file, however, the code that matters for functionality of this plugin should be just as efficient and fast as code directly written in C++ so there's no reason to worry about performance on your system.

-- **Q**: Will there be a version for other operating systems, e.g. Linux?
+- **Q**: Will there be a version for other operating systems, e.g. Linux or MacOS?
-  - **A**: NativeAOT only supports compiling for Windows targets when running on Windows and Linux targets when running on Linux, see [here](https://github.com/dotnet/runtime/blob/main/src/coreclr/nativeaot/docs/compiling.md#cross-architecture-compilation).
-I only use Windows myself so in order to be able to compile for Linux I'd need to set up a Linux VM first.
-I will probably do that at some point in the future but it doesn't have the highest priority.
-Feel free to try it yourself, will happily integrate contributions (e.g. information, pull requests and binaries) in this direction.
+  - **A**: The project can already be built on Linux and produce a plugin file, however, trying to load it makes OBS crash on startup and I don't know why, since I don't have any Linux debugging experience.
+If you think you can help this would be much appreciated, [please start here](https://github.com/YorVeX/ObsCSharpExample/issues/2).
+  MacOS is even more complicated, since it [is currently only supported by the next preview version of .NET 8](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/#platformarchitecture-restrictions), although people [do already successfully create builds](https://github.com/dotnet/runtime/issues/79253) with it.
+This will also need help from the community, I won't work on that myself.

 - **Q**: Will there be a 32 bit version of this plugin?
   - **A**: No. Feel free to try and compile it for x86 targets yourself, last time I checked it wasn't fully supported in NativeAOT.